mehmetalisavas/mongo-cache/README.md

 var (
 	// session is the default session with default options
-	// initMongo function is just used for testing. session = initMongo()
+	// initMongo function is just used for testing.
+	// (you should initialize your own mongo db) session = initMongo()
 )